jakeoeding/instructure-ui/docs/getting-started/usage.md

 This will generate a vanilla React app with tests, sample code and scripts.
 You can try it by running `yarn start`.

-2. Add InstUI dependencies.
-Add all the instUI dependencies to `package.json` you need.
+2. Add InstUI dependencies to your `package.json`.
 We recommend that you add the `@instructure/ui` meta-package, this contains all of our UI components (substitute the version number with the latest one):

 ```json
 {